CareEvolution/PublicFHIRDemos/ExampleFhirClient/Readme.md

 ## Basic usage

+Download the jwt.careevolution.com certificate and install locally.
 In Visual Studio (or preferred editor/command line runner), open the ExampleFhirClient program and run it.
 The output will display in the open dialog box.

 The Examples Include: